nchahare/thesis/brainstrom.md

 ## Results

-1. Building three-dimensional epithelia with controlled lumen pressure.
+Part 1.
+Novel microfluidic system for generating 3D epithelia with controlled pressure and shape.
   * 1.1.
 Introduction to organ on chips and motivation for the device.
   * 1.2.
 Summary of failed and attempted methods to construct the devices.
   * 1.3.
 Protein patterning to create 3D epithelia.
   * 1.4.
 Pressure control for the device and method adopted.
   * 1.5.
 Optimization of the imaging large epithelial structures.

-2. Characterization of epithelial mechanics.
+Part 2.
+Epithelial stretching is driven by viscoelasticity of actomyosin cortex.
   * 2.1.
 Constitutive relation of the domes is dependent on the geometry.
   * 2.2.
 Computational framework developed in close collaboration by Adam Ouzeri
   * 2.3.
 Rheological studies show the viscoelastic nature of actin cortex in the epithelia.

-3. Epithelial buckling
+Part 3.
+Epithelial buckling produces predictable folds.
   * 3.1.
 Rapid deflation produces a buckling instability leading to form epithelial folds.
   * 3.2.
 Buckling occurs across different length scales to overcome compressive stresses.

-4. Programmed epithelial folds
-  * 4.1 Epithelial buckling lead to formation of wrinkles.
+  * 3.3.
+Epithelial buckling lead to formation of wrinkles.
-  * 4.2 Folding patterns become more complex with the increasing size.
+  * 3.4.
+Folding patterns become more complex with the increasing size.
-  * 4.3 Patterns are guided by control of shape and size.
+  * 3.5.
+Patterns are guided by control of shape and size.

 ## Conclusions and Discussion.